The Importance of Personal Boundaries in Relationships

 Julian Baggini, the founding editor of The Philosopher’s Magazine, explains that authenticity “involves wanting to live life truthfully, seeing the world as it is and not under some deception; being the authors of our own lives; wanting our achievements to be the result of genuine effort and ability on our own parts; interacting with people who are really like us and not just simulacra” (Baggini, 2005, p.
 99).

 Incorporating personal boundaries in relationships encourages authenticity and self-expression.
 It allows individuals to assert their own identity, opinions, and values without feeling pressured to conform to others’ expectations, thereby fostering a sense of empowerment and self-awareness.
-Birch wrote “when we don’t have boundaries, we neglect who we are and what we want.
-As a result, we see the skewed image of ourselves reflected in the eyes of those to whom we give our power, and we mistake it for the truth” (Birch, 2014.
-Kindle location: 139).
+Birch wrote that “when we don’t have boundaries, we neglect who we are and what we want.
+As a result, we see the skewed image of ourselves reflected in the eyes of those to whom we give our power, and we mistake it for the truth” (Birch, 2014).

 How Do Boundaries Develop